 The figure shows the CO2 intensity of total primary energy demand in the Nordic countries (CNS) and the OECD Europe (2DS).
 CO2 intensity in energy supply has been falling for decades.
 This trend must continue.
 Compared to the OECD average, the Nordic countries are overall leading the way, with Denmark as the last country to dip beneath the OECD Europe average in 2015.

-The figure is based on actual data until 2016.
-The subsequent years in the CNS are shown with dotted lines.
-1990 1995 2000 2005 2010 2015 2020 2025 2030 2035 2040 2045 205
+The figure is based on actual data until 2017.
+Projections for the subsequent years are based on the CNS, shown with dotted lines.

 At the same time, limited biomass resources will need to be re-directed to the sectors where they provide the greatest value for the energy system.
 This means diverting biomass producing lukewarm water for heating to producing high quality biofuels for heavy transport, industries and the chemical sector.

 Energy efficiency is a prerequisite for achieving decarbonisation, along with smarter alignment of supply and demand.
 Energy intensity has decreased significantly since 1990 - in part due to very deliberate efforts to achieve more with less energy, from, for example, industry and appliances.
 Taxation, voluntary agreements, minimum energy performance standards, labelling, and RD&D support are tried and tested tools, which will continue to be important moving forward.

 It is anticipated that cities will deliver much-needed renewed momentum for the green transition.

-Fig 2.3: Nordic total primary energy demand per capita (GJ/cap)
+Fig 2.3: Nordic total primary energy demand per capita [GJ/cap]